agentlang-hub/.github/profile/README.md

-# Agentlang Hub - Example apps for [Agentlang](https://github.com/agentlang-ai/agentlang)
+# Agentlang Hub

-This Github organisation contains example apps written in [Agentlang](https://github.com/agentlang-ai/agentlang).
+This Github organisation contains apps written in [Agentlang](https://github.com/agentlang-ai/agentlang).

+## Some example apps for [Agentlang](https://github.com/agentlang-ai/agentlang)

 You may run the example apps using pre-built Docker images or using locally installed [Agentlang CLI](https://github.com/agentlang-ai/agentlang.cli).